 Note to pro se applicants.
 If you are probating a Will as a muniment of title and do not have an attorney, you are not required to e-file.
-When the instructions here say to e-file a document, you may mail or hand deliver the document to the County Clerk.
+When the instructions here say to e-file a document, you may deliver the document to the County Clerk.
+When the instructions say to email a document, follow the email instructions or deliver the document to the Court.